Paul Clement (football manager)

-Paul Clement (born 8 January 1972) is an English professional football manager and coach.
-He has been assistant manager to Carlo Ancelotti several times – at Chelsea, Paris Saint-Germain, Real Madrid, and Bayern Munich.
-Clement has managed Derby County, Swansea City and Reading and has previously held coaching roles at Fulham, Blackburn Rovers, and the England under-21 and Republic of Ireland under-21 teams.
+Paul Clement (born 8 January 1972) is an English professional football manager and former player, who is the assistant coach to Carlo Ancelotti of the Brazil national team.

+He has previously been assistant manager to Ancelotti several times – at Chelsea, Paris Saint-Germain, Real Madrid, and Bayern Munich.
+Clement has managed Derby County, Swansea City, Reading, and Cercle Brugge and has previously held coaching roles at Fulham, Blackburn Rovers, Everton, and the England under-21 and Republic of Ireland under-21 teams.

 In his first season as assistant manager, he won the Premier League title with Ancelotti at Chelsea.
 They also won the UEFA Champions League title and Copa del Rey in their first season at Real Madrid.
 Clement obtained his UEFA Pro Licence in 2009, and made his managerial debut with Derby County in 2015.

 Career

 Early coaching

 Clement was born in Wandsworth, London.
-He is the son of former Queens Park Rangers and England player Dave Clement and the older brother of former West Bromwich Albion player Neil Clement.
+He is the elder son of former Queens Park Rangers and England player Dave Clement and brother of former West Bromwich Albion player Neil Clement.
 Paul Clement, however, did not progress as a player beyond non-league football with Banstead Athletic and Corinthian Casuals.
 He concentrated on coaching from the age of 23, as he worked in the Chelsea Centre of Excellence while holding down a job as a PE teacher at Glenthorne High School.
 Clement obtained his UEFA 'A' coaching licence in 1999 and became a full-time football coach in 2000, when Fulham appointed him to a role in their academy having been their Head of Education and Welfare.
 Clement also helped coach the Republic of Ireland national under-21 football team, working with Don Givens.